 When you need a trail in the snow, the first thing you think of is that I can build a piece of equipment to do that.
-DIY versus proven Snow groomers is the question here.
+DIY Snow groomer versus proven Snow groomers is the question here.
 (There are lots of these on youtube you can view.
 Let’s call these homegrown or DIY groomers.)
 People have made their own large rectangle drags that actually do remove snow and that can knock down moguls.
 We did this same thing a long time ago.
-We even used an old truck hood to make our trails better.
+Even used an old truck hood to make our trails better.

 Tested is better.